Types of Medicare Advantage Plans

 The initial enrollment period for enrolling in a Medicare Advantage plan is from January 1 to March 31, and the annual open enrollment period for making changes to Medicare Advantage plans is from October 15 to December 7.

 There are also special enrollment periods for Medicare Advantage plans.
-These are applicable in scenarios such as enrolling in Part A and/or Part B during exceptional circumstances, which grants a 2-month window to join a Medicare Advantage Plan.
+These are applicable in scenarios such as enrolling in Part A and Part B during exceptional circumstances, which grants a 2-month window to join a Medicare Advantage Plan.

 Additionally, individuals transitioning from one Medicare Advantage Plan to another can utilize a special enrollment period from December 8 to November 30 of the subsequent year.
 The coverage for a Medicare Advantage plan usually commences on the first day of the month following the month in which you enroll.